andrehirano10/neuralnetworks/README.md

 # neuralnetworks

-Training a neural network on a dataset of dogs
+Training a neural network on a dataset of animals